seroche/payment-gateway-api/README.md

 ### Logs

-I used Serilog for his structured logs support.
+I used Serilog for his `structured logs` support.

-- `ContextLoggingFilter` logs all incoming requests and associated response (=result)
+- `ContextLoggingFilter` logs all incoming requests and associated responses (=result)
 - `UseSerilogRequestLogging` (middleware) logs the response time

 One common scenario is to push these logs to `AWS CloudWatch`.
-Since all logs are JSON object, we can query our logs with the CW Logs syntax.
+Since all logs are JSON object, we can query our logs with the `CW Logs` query syntax.

 Example: `{ $.Elapsed > 10 }`